doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 ## API

-The api method im using to generate the key pair uses `KeyPairGeneratorSpec` which was added in 4.3 (18).
-There were ways to use this stuff before then (see Nikolays blog links below) but im going to ignore that for now.
+The api method I'm using to generate the key pair uses `KeyPairGeneratorSpec` which was added in 4.3 (18).
+There were ways to use this stuff before then (see Nikolays blog links below) but I'm going to ignore that for now.

-_**Post M Edit**_: As far as I can see, the now deprecated `KeyPairGeneratorSpec.setEncryptionRequired(true)` has the same effect on the `KeyStore` in terms of the below bahaviour as the newer `KeyGenParameterSpec.Builder.html.setUserAuthenticationRequired(true)`, as both cause the generated key blob to utilise the keyguard user input with the `KeyStore` KEK (Key-Encryption Key) for blob protection.
+_**Post M Edit**_: As far as I can see, the now deprecated `KeyPairGeneratorSpec.setEncryptionRequired(true)` has the same effect on the `KeyStore` in terms of the below bahaviour as the newer `KeyGenParameterSpec.Builder.html.setUserAuthenticationRequired(true)`, as both cause the generated key blob to utilize the keyguard user input with the `KeyStore` KEK (Key-Encryption Key) for blob protection.

 # The Problem

 "This sounds great" I hear you cry.
 Well yes it is, until the Keystore-stored-key becomes inaccessible, leaving you with a useless steaming pile-o-bits™.

-Currently this can happen when the device security settings (device-lock) are changed by the user, namely switching between `None`, `Swipe`, `Pattern`, `Pin` and `Password` but also OS versions will behave differntly.
+Currently this can happen when the device security settings (device-lock) are changed by the user, namely switching between `None`, `Swipe`, `Pattern`, `Pin` and `Password` but also OS versions will behave differently.

 Reading the [related android bug-tracker list](https://code.google.com/p/android/issues/list?can=1&q=KeyPairGeneratorSpec&colspec=ID+Type+Status+Owner+Summary+Stars&cells=tiles) some cry 'its a bug' and others 'its a feature'.
 If its a feature documentation is much needed, if a bug then fixes are welcome.
 From this point the most I can do it outline what I have seen so as to enable others to work around it / be aware.